pluzzmo/Lade/README.md

 `ruby process.rb stop`, then delete Lade's folder

 #####Changelog
+######1.2.1
+- "on demand" pages are now compatible with IE8+, Windows Phone, Android Browser in addition to the usual (Chrome, Firefox, Safari, etc.)
+- Module 'Shows' no longer tries to download season packs.

 ######1.2
 - Changed "on demand" pages/modules mechanism to allow for threading.
 Much **less waiting**, much less network usage, much less prone to errors.
 - Added **Download History** so you can restart downloads if need be